-We propose a dynamic macroeconomic model of financial intermediation in an environment where households demand liquid assets.
-In contrast to the literature, intermediaries can issue equity without any friction.
-In normal times, intermediaries maximize liquidity creation by levering up the collateral value of their assets, a process we call shadow banking.
-A rise in uncertainty causes investors to demand liquidity in bad states of the world.
-Intermediaries respond by simultaneously deleveraging and substituting toward safe liabilities; shadow banking effectively shuts down, prices fall and investment plummets.
-The model generates amplification via endogenous collateral runs, as well as flight-to-quality effects.
-The model's macroeconomic effects are consistent with a slow economic recovery even when---and especially when---intermediary capital is high.
-We analyze the impact of several policy interventions in the areas of unconventional monetary policy and regulatory reform.
+We build a macro-finance model in which intermediaries issue equity without friction.
+In normal times, they maximize liquidity creation by levering up the collateral value of their assets, a process we call shadow banking.
+A rise in uncertainty causes investors to demand liquidity in bad states, which forces intermediaries to delever and substitute toward safe liabilities; shadow banking shuts down, prices and investment fall.
+The model is consistent with a slow economic recovery especially when intermediary capital is high.
+It features collateral runs and flight to quality, and it provides a framework for analyzing unconventional monetary policy and regulatory reform proposals.

 We extend back to 1890 the volatility implied by options index (VIX), available only since 1986, using the frequency of words on the front-page of the Wall Street Journal.
 News implied volatility (NVIX) captures well the disaster concerns of the average investor over this longer history.
 NVIX is particularly high during stock market crashes, times of policy-related uncertainty, world wars and financial crises.
 We find that periods when people are more concerned with a rare disaster, as proxied by news, are either followed by periods of above average stock returns, or followed by periods of large economic disasters.
 We estimate that the disaster probability has a half-life of four to eight months and annual volatility of 4% to 6%.
 Our findings are consistent with the view that hard to measure time-varying rare disaster risk is an important driver behind asset prices.